 But, Facebook ads are only effective with a strategy in place.
 Otherwise they can become extremely expensive and often unsuccessful.

-When you are in a service-based industry such as event planning, you also need to be more aware of the differences you’ll need to focus on, that product-based business would not.
+When you’re in a service-based industry such as event planning, you also need to be more aware of the differences you’ll need to focus on, that product-based business would not.

 Mistake #1 – Speaking about yourself and/or your business

-If your ads are not receiving the interaction that you expect, it is time to look at your ad copy (aka wording).
+If your ads are not getting the engagement that you expected, it’s time to look at your ad copy (aka your wording).
 Event Planners will often create Facebook ads that speak about their company and services.
-These ads will speak to the name of the company, how many years they have been in operation, the suite of services they provide and where to find more information about them.
+You’ve probably seen them or ran them:

-Fix: Speak TO your customers
+Solution: Speak TO your customers